 Q: How do I know which putter is best for me?

-Q: What is the most important factor to consider when buying a putter?
+Q: What is the most important factor to consider when buying a blade putter?

 Q: When should I use a putter from off the green?

 A: Anytime you can get more near the hole with your putter than a wedge you should use the putter.
 Using the putter from bare lies can help golfers improve their consistency over their wedges.
-Practicing shots from several different lies with your putter during your golf practice or rounds is the best way to know when you should be opting for your putter over your wedges.
+Practicing shots for quite some time from several different lies with your putter during your golf practice or rounds is the best way to know when you should be opting for your putter over your wedges.